ChDrive() and ChDir() Commands.

 Application.SetOption "Default Database Directory", CurrentProject.Path

 You can execute the above commands directly in the Debug Window.
-After executing any of the above commands you may open the Access Options from Office Buttons and check the Default Database Folder control value under the Popular options group.
+After running any of the above commands, open the Access Options from the Office Buttons and check the Default Database Folder control value under the Popular options group.

-We have already discussed earlier Updating/Appending data into external Database Tables (external Tables of Access, dBase, etc., not linked to the active Access Database) by using the IN Clause in Queries.
-You will find that Article here to refresh your memory.
+We have already discussed earlier updating/Appending data into external Database Tables (external Tables of Access, dBase, etc., not linked to the active Access Database) by using the IN Clause in Queries.
+You will find the Article here to refresh your memory.

-If you have Queries in your Databases that reference Tables in external databases to Update or Append data into them, like the sample SQL given below, it is time to take a relook at them to avoid unexpected side effects.
+Caution: If you have Queries in your Databases that reference Tables in external databases to update or Append data into them, like the sample SQL given below, it is time to review them to avoid unexpected side effects.

-If an external or back-end database is on a common location on the Local Area Network and serviced by several front-end databases from client machines, then that itself is asking for separate treatment of the whole issue which we will look at them later, probably next week.
-I don't want to mix them up here and confuse you.
+An external or back-end database is stored in a common location, on the Local Area Network (LAN), and it can be accessed by several front-end databases from different client machines.
+This situation raises important considerations of issues of its own.
+We will address those issues separately, probably next week, as I don’t want to mix them in here and cause any confusion.

 INSERT INTO Employees (EmployeeID, LastName ) IN 'Northwind.mdb' SELECT 100221 AS EID, "John" AS LN;

 The main advantage of writing the IN Clause in this way is that you don't have to change the PathName in all SQLs of Queries on location change of your application.
-The downside is that you have to ensure that the Default Database Folder location changes to the active database's folder, otherwise the Queries will look for the external database in the old location for updating/appending data.
+The downside is that we need to ensure that the Default Database Folder location is the active database's folder; otherwise, the Queries will look for the external database in the old location for updating/appending data.
 You can do this, either using the SetOption method or using the ChDir() Command.
 Both methods are given below for reference:

 SetOption Method: